-The Early Years to Key Stage 3 curriculum places an emphasis on developing skills and knowledge within four prime areas: 'Communication & Language', 'Personal, Social and Emotional Development', 'Physical Development' and 'Life and Living Skills'.
+The [...] curriculum places an emphasis on developing skills and knowledge within four prime areas: 'Communication & Language', 'Personal, Social and Emotional Development', 'Physical Development' and 'Life and Living Skills'.
 Moving forward into Key Stage 4 and 5, the emphasis becomes increasingly focussed on 'Preparing for Adulthood', in keeping with individual hopes and aspirations.